dedaredevil/aim-trainer-tracking/README.md

 # aim-trainer-tracking
-Improve your ability to track players in first person shooters like aimbot simply by aim training.
+:computer_mouse: Boost your skills in FPS games with this aim trainer and learn to track like a pro!